stemke/fl-vpc-apidoc/README.md

 ### POST /v1/subnets

-* `ipv4_cidr_block` is provided in request body but the api specification does not have any information regarding it.
+* `ipv4_cidr_block` is provided in request body but the api specification does not set specify either `subnetByCIDR` or `subnetByTotalCount` as required.
+It looks like it’s optional so not really clear to user.
+Maybe perhaps it should be among the required fields at the top of the specification instead of being at the bottom among the optional fields

 ### GET /v1/keys